Green Schools Alliance: Green Schools Alliance today

 The 501c3 nonprofit organization connects more than 9,000 schools, districts, and organizations worldwide, representing more than 5 million students in 48 U.S. states, the District of Columbia, and 88 countries.
 Schools participate individually or and as entire school districts to share sustainability best practices and reduce their environmental footprint.
-In January 2016, 21 school districts formed the Green Schools Alliance District Collaborative to harness the collective power of schools to support greener, more efficient solutions.
-These districts build and share best practices, leverage their combined purchasing power to increase access to sustainable alternatives, promote market transformation, and influence policy decisions.
-Charter members of the District Collaborative affect the lives of 3.6 million children in 5,726 schools with more than 550 million square feet of building area.
+In January 2016, 21 school districts formed the Green Schools Alliance District Collaborative in pursuit of utilising their collective influence and resources.
+These districts build and share best practices and leverage their combined purchasing power to increase access to sustainable alternatives, promote market transformation, and influence policy decisions.